kdgdkd/ramiho/README.md

 - **-31** will disconnect device number 3 from device number 1

 ## Dependencies
-ramiho main functionalities require only ALSA; that's enough to use it for connexion management and MIDI monitor (using aconnect and aseqdump).
+ramiho main functionalities (connexion management and MIDI monitor) require only ALSA.
+Written in bash, I would guess that ramiho should work on early Raspberry Pi's and other Linux devices running ALSA.
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), by Geert Bevin.
 These tools provide a monitor filtered by type of data, and the send midi test.
 You may download them into ramiho's srmidi directory, or define their location in the fCONF function.
 For advanced connexion routings (like routing individual MIDI channels or ranges of notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu.
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).